DecredES/Monthly_reports/Final_Report.md

 **Strengths**

-- International team: interdisciplinary profiles, highly specialised in cryptocurrency industries, technology and entrepreneurial ecosystems.
+- Efforts and resources towards building Dev power in Spanish through the Decred Talent Land Blockchain Challenge

+- Organically grow Youtube audience through +50 pieces of new content related to Decred and cryptocurrencies in Spanish

+- Working flows for content creation of #HablemosDecred, Código Decred, Decredizados, Podcast Decred in Spanish and the Decred Talent Land Blockchain Challenge.

-- Broad network: our team is connected across the sector in Argentina, Colombia, Mexico, Peru, Spain, Uruguay and Venezuela.
+- Broad network of professional contants in Argentina, Colombia, Mexico, Peru, Spain, Uruguay and Venezuela.

 - Content production: proved funnel from planning to execution on multiple media formats (audio, video, text and graphic design).

 - Proven flexibility: due to Covid-19 we changed our entire strategy within the span of days and as of today we have made the same number of IRL and virtual events.

 **Areas of opportunity**

+-

+-

+-

 - More video content about all things Decred, from 101 questions to complex issues for different audiences and in coordination with major project releases.